Amead24/gotraders/readme.md

 3. Anotheer todo, find out why POST request requires a bytes object for the third parameter

  I might have complicated things a bit, [this post](https://blog.logrocket.com/making-http-requests-in-go/) seems to suggest using ioutils.ReadAll() over bytes.
+Also when sending query params its easiest to

+4. betterr understand reflect package